jfc3/atehere/ReadMe.md

 * Added a few more restaurants to the DCA and NVA JSON files, along with notes to the a few palces that were missing them.
 * Created in page anchor by using the restaurant's name and removing the blank spaces along with special characters, making it all lowercase, and adding a tab index of negative one ( tabindex="-1" ).
 I did this so people can link directly to a given restaurant on a particular page.
 * Added Los Angles, CA, to drop down lsit and created a JSON file too.
+* Added a way to check that people are not attempting to change the URL to find places not listed.
+Used an ARRAY that loops through the list of valid cities to look for matches.
+If it finds onethen it creates the page if JSON file exsts.
 * Removed asterisk from name and added field that denotes I have eaten there or not.
 Wrote code to make this work.
 * Added two firleds to allow people to have a photo (url) and ALT text.
 Haven't written code to make this work yet.